Diocese of Lafayette in Indiana

-The Diocese of Lafayette in Indiana (Dioecesis Lafayettensis in Indiana) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in central Indiana in the United States.
-The current bishop is Timothy L. Doherty.
-The Diocese of Lafayette in Indiana is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Indianapolis.
+The Diocese of Lafayette in Indiana (Dioecesis Lafayettensis in Indiana) is a diocese of the Catholic Church in central Indiana in the United States.
+The bishop is Timothy L. Doherty.
+The Diocese of Lafayette in Indiana is a suffragan diocese of the metropolitan Archdiocese of Indianapolis.

 History

-Early history
+1700 to 1800

 The Indiana area was part of the French colony of New France during the 17th century and the first half of the 18th century.
 It was explored by French fur traders and missionaries under the Bishop of Quebec.
 It became British territory after the French Indian War ended in 1763; however, the British government refused to allow American colonists to enter the region.

 Several years after the American Revolution in 1789, Pope Pius VI erected the Diocese of Baltimore, covering the entire United States.
 John Francis served as vicar-general in the west from 1798 until his death in 1804.

+1800 to 1850

 In 1808, Pope Pius VII erected the Diocese of Bardstown, with jurisdiction over the Indiana Territory and other areas in the Midwest.

-Diocese of Vincennes

 The Diocese of Vincennes was created in 1834 by Pope Gregory XVI to cover the entire state of Indiana and part of Illinois.
 The diocese sent many French missionaries to this very anti-Catholic area.
 The most notable missionary was Mother Theodore Guerin, who made her way to southern Indiana with her Sisters of Providence in 1841.
-Guerin and the other sisters formed St. Mary of the Woods College at Terre Haute, Indiana.
+Guerin and the other sisters formed St. Mary of the Woods Academy at Terre Haute.
 Many alumni of St. Mary traveled throughout Indiana preaching.

+The first Catholic parish in Lafayette was Saints Mary & Martha, founded in 1844 to serve Irish Catholic workers on the Wabash and Erie Canal.
+Their church was dedicated in 1846.

+1850 to 1900

+Saints Mary & Martha Parish opened the first Catholic school in Lafayette in 1850.
 In 1857, Pope Pius IX established the Diocese of Fort Wayne, taking its territory from the Diocese of Vincennes.
 The Lafayette area would be part of this diocese for the next 87 years.

-Diocese of Lafayette in Indiana
+The first parish in Kokomo, St. Patrick's, was founded in 1859.

+The Saint Joseph Orphan Asylum and Manual Training School was opened in 1868 in Rensselaer.
+Today it is Saint Joseph's College of Indiana.

+Six members of the Sisters of St. Francis of Perpetual Adoration came to Lafayette from Germany in 1875 to tend to the sick and train members of their order as nurses.
+In 1876, they opened St. Elizabeth Hospital, the first Catholic hospital in Indiana; today it is Franciscan Health Lafayette East.
+That same year, the diocese opened the St. Joseph's Orphan Asylum for boys in Lafayette.